-Points are awarded for what are called ‘Attributes’ for which you must score 40 points.
+Points are awarded for what is called ‘Attributes’ for which you must score 40 points.

 You must score a total of 40 points for these two criteria which are stipulated requirements in Appendix A of the Immigration Rules.

-An applicant coming to the United Kingdom under the Youth Mobility Scheme must be able to support himself/herself for the entire duration of their stay in the United Kingdom without use of public funds..
+An applicant coming to the United Kingdom under the Youth Mobility Scheme must be able to support himself/herself for the entire duration of their stay in the United Kingdom without the use of public funds.

 Even if you have attained the pass mark of 40 for ‘Attributes’, your application will be refused if you do not pass this requirement.